 \subsection{Special Cases}

-The generic form of the proposed THBM incorporates the list variation, individual heterogeneity, and behavioral dependence arising from different sources.
-However, in some cases, the effect of the behavioral response variation is confounded due to heterogeneous catchability and may not provide additional information for the estimation of $N$.
+The generic form of the proposed THBM incorporates the list variation, individual heterogeneity, and behavioural dependence arising from different sources.
+However, in some cases, the effect of the behavioural response variation is confounded due to heterogeneous catchability and may not provide additional information for the estimation of $N$.
 In such cases, it is prudent to consider a parsimonious model with some restrictions on the THBM.
-In particular, one can consider $\alpha_s=0$, for $s=1, \ldots,4$, and this reduced model is applicable for the scenarios where the generalized Rasch model is useful \citep{Darroch93,Chao98} (See Appendix \ref{Hetero}).
-One can further assume $b_{l}$'s are identically distributed where the catchability of the individuals are the same irrespective of the lists.
+In particular, one can consider $\alpha_{\omega}=0$, for $\omega=1, \ldots,4$, and this reduced model is applicable for the scenarios where the generalized Rasch model is useful \citep{Darroch93, Chao98} (see Section 2.2 of the Supplementary Material).
+One can further assume $b_{l}$'s are identically distributed where the catchability is the same over the individuals irrespective of the lists.
 The THBM model reduces to TBM when $b_l$'s are degenerate random variables.
 This model is useful for TRS when the individuals are equally catchable in each list.
-As discussed in \citet{Chatterjee20b}, the TBM can be further reduced to submodels TBM-1 and TBM-2 if we consider $\alpha_3=0$ and $\alpha_4=0$, respectively.
-In the absence of list dependence (i.e. $\alpha_s=0$, for $s=1,\ldots,4$) the TBM and the $M_t$ model are equivalent \citep{Otis78}.
+As discussed in \citet{Chatterjee20b}, the TBM can be further reduced to the submodels TBM-1 and TBM-2 if we consider $\alpha_3=0$ and $\alpha_4=0$, respectively.
+In the absence of list dependence (i.e. $\alpha_{\omega}=0$, for $\omega=1,\ldots,4$) the TBM and the $M_t$ model are equivalent \citep{Otis78}.